FBruzzesi/deczoo/docs/index.md

 > A zoo for decorators

 There are many great decorators out there that we use everyday.
-Why don't collect few of them?
+Why don't collect a few of them?

-I found myself implementing over and over in different projects.
+I found myself implementing over and over some common decorators in different projects.
 The hope is to gather them here and use this codebase.

 ---